Slyke/z80-emulator/README.md

 * Finish off missed instructions.
 * Add in correct cycle timing for a browser environment.
 * Add a command line version on this (So it can be used in a CLI environment).
+* Configure a proper testing tool, Mocha, to test with (instead of my current hack).

 ## Disassembler and Flags